CatBackmanCasino/MS1-ericbackman-plantaway/README.md

 - __About us section__

  This section gives the client an insight as to why PlantAway was founded.
-They are introduced to the common issues with keeping their plants alive while not being available and what solutions there is.
+They are introduced to the common issues with keeping their plants alive while not being available and what solutions there are.

- The user will be prompted to use our help to find the right product (if needed) or order from the purchase form.
+ The user will be encouraged to use our help to find the right product (if needed) or order from the purchase form.

 ![About section](assets/images/readme-images/about-section.png)